unascribed/SymbolicControllerDB/README.md

 designer complete freedom of how to draw the icons, and the freedom to choose colors that mesh best with their design.

-Additionally, the SDL DB format is very poor for authoring, and is highly prone to merge conflicts.
-This repo chooses one JSON file per controller as an authoring format and provides a simplistic build script to create a familiar TXT format.
+Additionally, the SDL DB format is hard to read, is very poor for authoring, and is highly prone to merge conflicts.
+This repo chooses one JSON file per controller as an authoring format.